aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/data-harmonization-platform-wg.md

 **Who organises the DH-P WG Meeting?**

 These meetings are organised by the members of APHRC team, and other technical partners.
-The meeting is currently chaired by Steve Cygu, Pauline Ondeso and Miranda Barasa.
+The meeting is currently chaired by Steve Cygu, Pauline Andeso and Miranda Barasa.

 ## Duration and Meeting Frequency